afiodorov/afiodorov.github.io/_posts/2016-11-19-how-much-sampling-is-enough.md

 square root comes from switching from variance to standard deviation, thus I am getting that sampling beyond \\(10^5\\), i.e. 10% of the data, is unnecessary.

-To be added: more intuitive examinations of the result.

 [conj]: https://en.wikipedia.org/wiki/Conjugate_prior
 [beta]: https://en.wikipedia.org/wiki/Beta_distribution